 Tianze Hu

-I am a senior in Mechanical Engineering at the University of Michigan, working at the intersection of soft robotics, mechanical computation, and textiles.
-I build pneumatic fabric circuits that embed sensing, logic, and actuation directly into inflatable devices, design porous monoliths to scrub toxic gases from EV battery thermal runaway, and help develop a snail-inspired robot that collects microplastics on lakes.
-Broadly, I’m excited about structures that can think and act with minimal electronics, especially in wearable assistive devices and sustainable environmental robots.
+I recently graduated with a B.S.E. in Mechanical Engineering from the University of Michigan and will join Northwestern University as an incoming Ph.D. student in Mechanical Engineering in September 2026.
+My undergraduate work sat at the intersection of soft robotics, bio-inspired robotics, mechanical computation, and textiles.
+I built pneumatic fabric circuits that embedded sensing, logic, and actuation directly into inflatable devices, helped develop a snail-inspired robot that collected microplastics from lakes, and designed porous monolith concepts for mitigating toxic gases from EV battery thermal runaway.
+Those projects shaped my interest in structures that can think and act with minimal electronics, especially in wearable assistive devices and sustainable environmental robots.

 I enjoy meeting people with diverse backgrounds and ideas—feel free to reach out by email if you’d like to chat or collaborate.